-One currently operating private bore (GW105467) is predicted to be impacted by a maximum incremental drawdown of greater than two metres (2.3 metres).
+All currently operating private bores are predicted to be impacted by a maximum incremental drawdown of greater than two metres.
 Tahmoor Coal have committed to "make good" provisions for any groundwater users shown to be adversely affected by mine operations and associated impacts.